From the moment you register for your course online you will have access to wealth of excellent study support resources.

-Book free skills workshops in Brightspace throughout the year to develop your skills on everything from Microsoft Office applications and statistics to Adobe Creative, Photoshop and DreamWeaver.
-For now, follow our IT Learning team on Twitter for general advice and guidance at @BUITLearning.
+You can book free IT skills workshops in Brightspace throughout the year to develop your skills on everything from Microsoft Office applications and statistics to Adobe Creative, Photoshop and DreamWeaver.
+We’ve also recently signed up to LinkedIn Learning allowing you to access over 13,000 courses virtually.

 Contacting IT Services

 You can contact our IT Service Desk 24 hours a day, seven days a week if you need support with any BU-related hardware or software.
 Call Freephone: 0808 196 2332 or +44 (0)1202 965515 from outside the university or raise a job request and chat to our team online.